 YOU SHOULD EXPLORE

-This new museum, which opened in January 2018, shows our famous fairytale writer in a completely new way that focuses on his artistic side.
-Expect primary colors, paper cuttings and virtual reality glasses.
+This new museum, which opened in June 2021, shows our famous fairytale writer in a completely new way that focuses on his artistic side.
+The exhibition aims to speak AS Andersen instead of ABOUT him.

 City Museum Møntergården

 Here you can see the history of the city dating back to ancient times and up to modern times.
 The exhibition is illustrated with lots of local archaeological findings, film clips and soundtracks.
 There are also several activities for children.

 Tidens Samling - Museum of Everyday Life in the 19th Century

 A private collection of everyday items from around 1900 to the 1990's.
 The Period Collection is a hands-on museum where you can sit in the furniture, try on the clothes and listen to the records.
 Finish in the cafe with tea and biscuit cake.

 Denmark's Railway Museum